aws-samples/amazon-aurora-labs-for-mysql/docs/modules/create-serverless/index.md

 In the **Connectivity** section, expand the sub-section called **Additional connectivity configuration**.
 This section allows you to specify where the database cluster will be deployed within your defined network configuration.
 To simplify the labs, the CloudFormation stack you deployed in the preceding [Prerequisites](/modules/prerequisites/) module, has configured a VPC that includes all resources needed for an Aurora database cluster.
 This includes the VPC itself, subnets, DB subnet groups, security groups and several other networking constructs.
 All you need to do is select the appropriate existing connectivity controls in this section.

 Pick the **Virtual Private Cloud (VPC)** named after the CloudFormation stack name, such as `labstack-vpc`.
 Similarly make sure the selected **Subnet Group** also matches the stack name (e.g. `labstack-dbsubnets-[hash]`).
 The lab environment also configured a **VPC security group** that allows your lab workspace EC2 instance to connect to the database.
 Make sure the **Choose existing** security group option is selected and from the dropdown pick the security group with a name ending in `-mysql-internal` (eg. `labstack-mysql-internal`).
 Please remove any other security groups, such as `default` from the selection.

+Additionally, please check the box **Data API**, to enable integration with the RDS Data API.

 <span class="image">![Capacity and Connectivity](1-serverless-capacity.png?raw=true)</span>